 - On the music front we were delighted to finally release the immense talent of Frazer King in their current guise Shaking Chains.
 Sold out single launch gigs, James tour support, huge support from John Kennedy and a world first in their Midnight Oil video which went on to be copied by MUSE no less.

-- A mention has to be made re Nathan from Shaking Chains possibly taking John Kennedy's Tooting live night Xposure's title far, apparently the first man/woman to strip naked on the stage!
+- A mention has to be made re Nathan from Shaking Chains possibly taking John Kennedy's Tooting live night Xposure's title too far, apparently the first man/woman to strip naked on the stage!
 Well done Nathan and also John for taking it all in the best possible taste.

 - Orphan Boy were delighted to contribute their Some Frontier single to Broughton House to use to lead their fundraising campaign for improvements to their facilities.
 Broughton House Care Home for Ex-Service Men and Women is a charity registered in England and Wales.
 We were special guests at their 100 year anniversary dinner, an amazing experience.